-NIH study shows big improvement in diabetes control over past decadesFebruary 15th, 2013 in Diabetes /
+NIH study shows big improvement in diabetes control over past decadesFebruary 15, 2013 in Medicine & Health / Diabetes

 More people are meeting recommended goals in the three key markers of diabetes control, according to a study conducted and funded by the National Institutes of Health and the Centers for Disease Control and Prevention.